 So, enter the first website, copy everything about the post and go to wordcounter.net to count the number of words they have written to rank.
 Write the number down for each of this web site.
 The one with the highest number of words is your competitor.
 Write more than what he has done.
 If he has written a thousand words, write one thousand five hundred words or even two thousand.

-Now, that’s that about doing keywords research on your mobile phone or device using Puffin.
+Now, that’s that about doing keyword research on your mobile phone or device using Puffin.
 Using your mobile device for keywords research isn’t as easy as using a personal computer.

-How to do Keyword Research on your PC
+How to Make Keyword Research with your PC

 If you found this post helpful, let me know in the comment section, or if you encountered any difficulties, I would be happy to help.
 And if there are other browsers you can recommend that work exactly like puffin.com when using a mobile device, please feel free to tell me in the comments section.